Hire a Water Damage Restoration Company

 - washing machines

-It does not cover floods, gradual damage and water backup from outside drainage or water bodies.
+It does not cover floods, foundation failures, gradual damage or water backup from outside drainage or water bodies.
 To understand the water damage claims that you are covered against, read your policy and consult your agency if you are unsure about anything.

 How to Reduce Chances of Having a Water Damage Claim Denied